afterflow/recipe/README.md

 ### Implement Fluent API

-To make process a little more fun and simple, you can sprink some fluency on your recipe:
+To make process a little more fun and simple, you can sprinkle some fluency onto your recipe:

 ```php